 We measure our relative loss position for our mezzanine loans, junior participation loans, and preferred equity investments by determining the point where we will be exposed to losses based on our position in the capital stack as compared to the fair value of the underlying collateral.
 We determine our loss position on both a first dollar loan-to-value ("LTV") and a last dollar LTV basis.
 First dollar LTV is calculated by comparing the total of our senior most dollar and all senior lien positions within the capital stack to the fair value of the underlying collateral to determine the point at which we will absorb a total loss of our position.
-Last dollar LTV is calculated by comparing the total of the carrying value of our loan and all senior lien positions within the capital stack to the fair value of the underlying collateral to determine the point at which we will initially absorb a loss.
+Last dollar LTV is calculated by comparing the total of the capital stack to the fair value of the underlying value of our loan and all senior lien positions within the capital stack to the point at which we will initially absorb a loss.

 We assign a credit risk rating to each loan and investment.
 Individual ratings range from one to five, with one being the lowest risk and five being the highest.
 Each credit risk rating has benchmark guidelines that pertain to debt-service coverage ratios, LTV ratios, borrower strength, asset quality, and funded cash reserves.
 Other factors such as guarantees, market strength, remaining loan term, and borrower equity are also reviewed and factored into determining the credit risk rating assigned to each loan.
 This metric provides a helpful snapshot of portfolio quality and credit risk.
 Given our asset management approach, however, the risk rating process does not result in differing levels of diligence contingent upon credit rating.
 That is because all portfolio assets are subject to the level of scrutiny and ongoing analysis consistent with that of a "high-risk" loan.
 All assets are subject to, at minimum, a thorough quarterly financial evaluation in which historical operating performance is reviewed, and forward-looking projections are created.
 Generally speaking, given our typical loan and investment profile, a risk rating of three suggests that we expect the loan to make both principal and interest payments according to the contractual terms of the loan agreement, and is not considered impaired.
 A risk rating of four indicates we anticipate that the loan will require a modification of some kind.
-A risk rating of five indicates we expect the loan to underperform over its term, and there could be loss of interest and/or principal.
-Ratings of 3.5 and 4.5 generally indicate loans that have characteristics of both the immediately higher and lower classifications.
+A risk rating of five indicates loans that have characteristics of both the immediately higher and lower classifications.
 Further, while the above are the primary guidelines used in determining a certain risk rating, subjective items such as borrower strength, condition of the market of the underlying collateral, additional collateral or other credit enhancements, or loan terms, may result in a rating that is higher or lower than might be indicated by any risk rating matrix.